Everything operates on first and second derivatives, marginal effects, and ratios.

 The next most important ratio is your payroll: revenue.
 Remember, machines give 80% of a human at 20% of the cost.

 The pseudo-intellectual trend of Anglo-Saxon business has taken “accounting” too far, and to avoid analysis paralysis we subscribe to the simplicity of the math-based-Germanic-style.
-This is also representative of the simple, yet effective models of the Asian mass-market dominance, simple restaurant (ex.
-Pho), or nail salon.
+This is also representative of the simple, yet effective models of the Asian mass-market dominance, fast food (ex.
+Pho), or beauty salon.
 Complex businesses are more difficult to scale.